NAG-DevOps/openiss-reid-tfk/README.md

 ```
 **IMPORTANT**
-Modify the script `openiss-2-speed.sh` to setup the job to be ready for CPUs or GPUs nodes; h_vmem= and gpu= CAN'T be enabled at the same time
+Modify the script `openiss-2-speed.sh` to setup the job to be ready for CPUs or GPUs nodes (read Request CPU and GPU sections)
 ```

 ## Run